Skip to main content

 Datasets

-Here's a basic example for a customer support chatbot:
+Here is a dataset for a customer support chatbot:

 import dev.dokimos.core.Dataset;